The Department of Population Health Sciences only accepts applications submitted to the Graduate School via ApplyU.

 Students in these identified categories who meet the University of Utah Graduate School minimum requirements (https://admissions.utah.edu/apply/graduate/) are eligible for an application fee waiver.
 Please email: firstname.lastname@example.org for more information.

 Students with a 3.7 cumulative GPA from all coursework taken (undergraduate and graduate) are eligible for an application fee waiver.
 Please email requests along with unofficial transcripts to: email@example.com for more information.

 Fee waivers are only good until the application due date of January 31st.
 All late applications will be charged standard fees.

 Important Dates & Deadlines for Fall 2021 Admissions

 |Interviews scheduled (As Needed)||March 2021|

 |University of Utah Graduate School Deadline||April 1, 2021|

 |New Student Orientation||August 2021|

-*Applications received after the priority application deadline will be reviewed as space and funding allow.
+*Applications received after the priority deadline will only be reviewed if sponsored by a PHS faculty member.